How to divide and repot a waterlily

 • Their root spread is often as large as their surface spread - this is not wrong and a successful waterlily will need this root expanse to thrive.

-If you cannot lift the waterlily out of the water you can deal with excessive growth in situ (see below):
+If you cannot lift the waterlily out of the water you can deal with excessive growth by pruning:

 If your waterlily is too large and has become too heavy with roots stretching out across the pond base then do not give yourself a hernia by trying to lift it out to repot it.

-Instead, prune the crown of the plant in the same way that you would a shrub in the garden.
+Instead, prune the crown of the water lily plant in the pond in the same way that you would a shrub in the garden.
 Use a sharp knife or pruning saw dependent on the size of the rhizome.

 See 'How to repot a waterlily' above.